northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   cuda/11.3
   cuda/11.4

-You can always use the ``module avail`` command to check for the latest software versions on Discovery as well.
+Use the ``module avail`` command to check for the latest software versions on Discovery.
 To see details on a specific CUDA toolkit version, use ``module show``.
 For example, ``module show cuda/11.4``.

-To add CUDA to your path use ``module load``.
+To add CUDA to your path, use ``module load``.
 For example, type ``module load cuda/11.4`` to load version 11.4 to your path.

 Use the command ``nvidia-smi`` (NVIDIA System Management Interface) inside a GPU node to get the CUDA driver information and monitor the GPU device.

 Using GPUs with PyTorch
 ========================
 You should use PyTorch with a conda virtual environment if you need to run the environment on the Nvidia GPUs on Discovery.
 The following examples demonstrate how to build PyTorch inside a conda virtual environment for CUDA version 11.7.
-Make sure that you are on a GPU node before loading the environment and also please note that the installation does not work on k40m or k80 GPU's
+Make sure that you are on a GPU node before loading the environment.
+Please note, the installation does not work on k40m or k80 GPU's

 .. note::
-Note:
- You can reuse the tensorflow environment if you've already created one, no need to create a new one with the exact same setup
+   You can reuse the TensorFlow environment if you've already created one, no need to create a new one with the exact same setup.

 PyTorch installation steps (with Anaconda libraries)::